 Matt: James Foley’s ‘Glengarry Glen Ross,’ Michael Mann’s ‘Heat’ and Alexander Mackendrick’s ‘The Sweet Smell of success.’
 A close fourth would be ‘Noddy goes lap dancing.’
 I can’t remember who directed it.

-So Tom, how did you & Matt meet?
+How did you & Matt meet?

-Tom: For a while I was a local music promotor around the Southwest.
+Tom: For a while I was a local music promoter around the Southwest.
 On several occasions I booked a heavy metal band that Matt was the vocalist for.
 They were such an outstanding group, I ended up muscling (and blackmailing) my way into being their bass player.
 We gigged and toured for over five years together, which (unsuspectingly at the time) developed into an on and off stage chemistry with regard to performance, comedy, writing, trust and, dare I say it, ethics… The band ran its course, but we have continued to collaborate on theatre projects ever since.
 Thus Middle-Weight Theatre Company was born.

 How would you describe your working relationship with Tom?